Medicare Prescription Drug Plans?

 How many plan choices do I have?

-There literally are dozens of different plans available no matter what State you live in.
+There literally are hundreds of different plans choices available.

 Why does the same PDP charge different copays for different drugs?